MaterializeInc/demos/ecommerce/README.md

     GROUP BY item_id, channel;
    ```

-   Nowm if you select from this materialized view, you should see data populating:
+   Now if you select from this materialized view, you should see data populating:

    ```sql
    SELECT * FROM item_pageviews ORDER BY pageviews DESC LIMIT 10;
    ```

-   If you re-run this statement a few times, you should see the pageview counts changing as new data comes in and results get computed on the fly.
+   If you re-run this statement a few times, you should see the `pageview` counts changing as new data comes in and results get computed on the fly.

-8. Let's create some more materialized views:
+14. Let's create some more views:

    **Purchase Summary:**